Descriptors

 Some aspects of descriptors and how IDL source code maps to a descriptor representation are non-intuitive.
 Numerous quirks exist, but one of the biggest hurdles is that descriptors are file-centric.
 Instead of simply describing types, descriptors describe files which contain the types.
 This can complicate the use of descriptors, which can further encumber new developers trying to learn about them.

 This article aims to demystify descriptors.
-The next sections will dive more deeply into what descriptors are and how they can be effectively used.
+The next sections dive more deeply into what descriptors are and how they can be effectively used.

 Deep dive into the model